hertogp/iptable/README.md

 ### `iptable.broadcast(prefix)`

-Returns the broadcast address, mask length and address family for given prefix.
+Applies the inverse mask to the address and returns the broadcast address, mask length and address family for `prefix`.

 ``` lua
 #!/usr/bin/env lua